Tughlaqabad Fort: The death of the ruler

-Mausoleum of Ghiyas ud-Din Tughluq
+Mausoleum of Ghiyath al-Din Tughluq

 Mausoleum of Ghiyath al-Din Tughluq at Tughluqabad, also showing a side tomb.

 The 'Mausoleum of Ghiyath al-Din Tughluq' is connected by a causeway to the southern outpost of the fortification.
 This elevated causeway 600 ft in length, supported by 27 arches, leads across a former artificial lake.
 However, sometime around the twentieth century, a portion of the causeway was pierced by the Mehrauli-Badarpur road.
 After passing an old Pipal tree, the complex of Ghiyas ud-din Tughluq's tomb is entered by a high gateway made up of red sandstone with a flight of steps.

 The actual mausoleum is made up of a single-domed square tomb about 8 × 8 m with sloping walls crowned by parapets.
 In contrast to the walls of the fortification made up of granite, the sides of the mausoleum are faced by smooth red sandstone and inlaid with inscribed panels and arch borders from marble.
 The edifice is topped by an elegant dome resting on an octagonal drum that is covered with white slabs of marble and slate.